enasequence/read_docs/mod_01.rst

    Module 6_ describes this step in more detail.
 7. Use the **Submit other assembled and annotated sequences** option to submit coding genes, rRNA sequences and other annotated sequences.
 More information about this step is available `here <https://www.ebi.ac.uk/ena/submit/sequence-submission>`_.
-8. Use the **Taxonomy Check/Request ** option to check that your samples have a recognized taxonomic classification or to register new ones.
-You must provide an organism or environmental taxonomic classification for each submitted sample.
+8. Use the **Taxonomy Check/Request ** option to check that your samples have recognized taxonomic classifications or to register new ones.
+You must provide a taxonomic classification for each submitted sample.
    For more information about taxonomy there is a section in the FAQ_ that may be useful.

 .. _2: mod_02.html